 Before I started, I thought that the Frontier X review would be brief.
 In the end, there is only so much that can be said about a heart rate chest strap.
 I was surprised to learn that it was quite a lot.

 This is because Frontier X is capable of doing a great deal more than any other chest band.
-I’d classify it somewhere between fitness and a wellness wearable if I had to choose.
+I'd classify it somewhere between fitness and a Fitness wearable if I had to choose.

 You can use it to augment the statistics and other insights that you normally obtain from your sports watch by using it to gain new insights.
 Is the intensity of your workout putting an unnecessary load on your cardiovascular system?
 Are you able to exert more force?
 This kind of information will be sent to you by Frontier X.

 It will even assist in the prevention of injuries by measuring the shock that your body experiences with each footfall that you take.
 In addition to this, I will also be recording various other physiological data that I have discovered to be helpful.

 The live ECG feature is the other aspect of the wearable that it offers.
 If you are recovering from a cardiac problem or want to check on the health of your ticker, this can be helpful.
 It is a good add-on that you may choose to let other people watch the readings remotely if you want to.

 The Frontier X is a great accessory to go along with my Garmin watch because it has so many great features, and I truly enjoy using it.
 I observed that the statistics were fairly comparable to those provided by the Polar OH1 chest strap.

 It is encouraging to know that I am not overdoing it when I exercise because I have a tendency to challenge myself quite a bit.
 Frontier X assists me in remaining within the secure zone.
 It provides me with a sense of calm that I lacked in the past.